 Azure RMS enables protected emails via encryption sent to anyone, even those sent to personal email accounts such as Gmail, Hotmail or those users who do not have Office 365 accounts.
 It enables businesses to gain control of its data as to who can access it and what they can do with it.

 AIP also provides tracking and reporting of document access which empowers you to detect and respond to risky behaviour to prevent data misuse.
 You can revoke access to a document once a risk is uncovered.

 AIP helps with compliance

 Data regulations such as the National Data Breach (NDB) scheme and General Data Protection Regulation (GDPR) has taken effect this year.
 Designed to encourage businesses to take a more proactive approach to cybersecurity and data confidentiality, it also penalises organisations for non-compliance in case of a data breach.
 With security controls available in AIP protecting sensitive corporate information, it helps you to comply with the requirements of these new data regulation policies and prevent the breaches they’re designed to address.

 Watch this 6-minute video to see how AIP can protect your data anywhere it goes.

 Business emails and sensitive documents need safeguarding at all times, more especially due to the proliferation of the ever-evolving cyber threats.
 Azure Information Protection can provide your business with a comprehensive data protection solution to prevent unauthorised use of your sensitive data.

-If you want to see how Azure Information Protection could work for your business, click here.
+If you want to see how Azure Information Protection could work for your business especially for a remote work scenario, click here.
 Alternatively, you may get in touch with us at 1800 126 499 to book a free consultation with one of our cybersecurity experts.